XeTute/win32_server.cpp/README.md

+> win32_server.cpp is still new, and it may have some small bugs which we may did not expirience while testing.
+Please test your application before publishing.

 # win32_server.cpp
-A simple, single-threaded TCP server for systems running Windows.
+A simple, efficient and single-threaded TCP server for systems running Windows.
 May become multi-threaded in the future.

 # Understanding the library
 win32_server.cpp is a headers-only library for Windows system.<br>